 Single Use license

-A Single Use license authorizes one person to use ArcGIS Pro on one machine, such as a desktop computer.
-Use on a second machine is not allowed.
+A Single Use license authorizes one person to use ArcGIS Pro on one computer at a time.

 A Single Use license can be transferred to a different machine used by a different individual by deauthorizing the license on the currently authorized machine and repeating the authorization process on the new machine.